Shubhamb7/automate-kafka-deployment/README.md

 Apicurio Schema Registry

-Mirror Maker
+Mirror Maker for data replication accross region

-Linked in Cruise Control
+Linked in Cruise Control or Provectus Kafka UI for monitoring